 At Visiting Angels, our elderly care professionals regularly assist seniors as they transition from the hospital to home.
 And with hospital readmission rates as high as 25%, we know how important being proactive and attentive can be after a hospital visit.

-Below, we’ve listed the most common risks for hospital readmission, and how family members who help out with elderly care can help make the hospital-to-home transition as safe as possible.
+Below, we’ve listed a few elderly care tips on the most common risks for hospital readmission, and how family members who help out with elderly care can help make the hospital-to-home transition as safe as possible.

 Know the Core Risks

 The first step to preventing hospital re-admissions is to know what the risk factors are.
 If you are providing elderly care to a loved one after a hospital-to-home transition, consider risks such as:

 - Medications, which saves lives in the right dosages, but can quickly lead to readmission if mishandled.